Galapagos Island Hopping : Plan Your Own Adventure

 Tortuga Bay

 This is a pristine white-sand beach located just out of Puerto Ayora.
-It’s known for its crystal-clear turquoise waters and perfect for snorkeling.
+It’s known for its crystal-clear turquoise waters and perfect for snorkelling.
 Expect to see lots of marine iguanas, sea turtles and seals.

 There is an ‘entrance’ to the beach and it closes early.
 We arrived at just after 3:30pm and were not allowed access that day.
 There is a 2km walk to the beach and the ‘guide’ felt that it was too late to walk there and back and return in time for closing at 5:30pm.
-So go in the morning!
-Take everything you’ll need as there are no services on the beach, and it is exposed with little shade.
-But – this is a must see beach whilst on Santa Cruz.

 A huge male sealion blocked the access to our island hopping zodiac boat on Bartolome, Galapagos